-Monique Patton Garvin is the Acting Director of the Violence Against Women Act (VAWA) Programs and the State Human Trafficking Task Force at the South Carolina Attorney General’s Office.
-She comes to this role with over a decade of professional experience in the fields of education, social work, community advocacy, public health, with an emphasis on the effects of trauma and abuse across the lifespan.
+Monique Patton Garvin is the Director of the Violence Against Women Act (VAWA) Programs and the State Human Trafficking Task Force at the South Carolina Attorney General’s Office.
+She comes to this role with over a decade of professional experience in education, social work, community advocacy, and public health, with an emphasis on the effects of trauma and abuse across the lifespan.

 On the 10th Anniversary of Teach for America South Carolina, Monique was spotlighted for her impact as a 2014 corps member and her current work in domestic violence and sexual assault.
 Monique is a 2022 recipient of the Service Award from Columbia Fashion Week and was recognized as Best and Brightest 35 and Under by Columbia Business Monthly in 2022.